+2023 Violations

-2023 Violations Consumer Confidence Rule The Consumer Confidence Rule requires community water systems to prepare and provide their customers annual consumer confidence reports on the quality of the water delivered by the systems.
-Violation Type Violation Date Explanation CCR Report 07/01/2023 - 12/31/2023 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+Consumer Confidence Rule

+The Consumer Confidence Rule requires community water systems to prepare and provide to their customers annual consumer confidence reports on the quality of the water delivered by the systems.

+Violation Type Violation Date Explanation Corrective Action CCR Report 7/1/2020-1/23/2024 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+This violation is closed and no longer counting against the system.
+CCR Report 7/1/2021-1/23/2024 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+This violation is closed and no longer counting against the system.